CONTENTS

 Susannah LAVER (nee GOULD) died in Woolston on 29th November 1885.

 Edwin LAVER (b.
-1830) married Elizabeth KING in 1861.
+1830) married Elizabeth KING on 18th July 1861 in Ilchester, Somerset.
 She was born in Yarlington, Somerset in about 1835 and was the daughter of James and Ruth KING.
 Edwin and Elizabeth had at least five children together - Charles James, born c.
-1862 in Ilchester, Somerset; John Alfred, born c.
+1862 in Ilchester; John Alfred, born c.
 1864 in North Cadbury; Eva Jane, born c.
 1872 in Compton Pauncefoot, Somerset; Edwin, born c.
 1875 in South Cadbury, and Emma Kate, born c.
 1877 in South Cadbury.
 In 1871 Edwin, Elizabeth and their children were living in Compton Pauncefoot with Elizabeth's illegitimate son Harry:

 Edwin LAVER aged 40 Gardener born North Cadbury, Somerset